How to prepare for Mott MacDonald's graduate and placement interview questions

 Review what you know about the industry and economy

 Clarify your own opinions about developments in the construction industry and the economy.
 Next, consider how these developments in the industry and society at large would affect the day-to-day work in that division.
 For example, if you want to work in rail, what do you think of the strategy of investing in HS2 rather than spending that money across the UK’s entire rail network?
-If you want to work in power, what do you think about Hinckley Point and the government's energy policies in general?
+If you want to work in power, what do you think about the government's energy policies in general?
+If you are wanting to work in highways or bridges, do you think that Brexit could mean that there will be more work available in UK infrastructure

 Thinking through issues like these will help you come across as interested and informed.
 This is a good impression to create.
 Melissa says: ‘We’re most impressed by people with an in-depth knowledge of the business area they’ve applied to work in.’